hostmepanda/js13kgames-2022-death-with-coffin/README.md

 # The game "Death with coffin"
-The game was made with LittleJS game engine.
+The game was made with [KontraJS](https://github.com/straker/kontra) game engine.

 Link to contest data can be found on [medium](https://medium.com/js13kgames/js13kgames-2022-has-started-73a7bd31721b)